 Pipe in a swirl over your cupcakes (I used a piping bag fitted with a 1M star tip) and then sprinkle some candied citrus or orange peel.

 Instead of ganache, these cupcakes can also be topped with chocolate buttercream.
-Simply add a bit of coca powder to a standard American buttercream recipe to make an easy cocoa buttercream.
+Simply add a bit of coca powder to my standard American buttercream recipe to make an easy cocoa buttercream.

 This can be done in one of two ways: